921kiyo/3d-dl/README.md

 This project is conducted for  [Software Engineering Practice and Group project (CO 530)](http://www.imperial.ac.uk/computing/current-students/courses/530/), MSc in Computing Science at [Imperial College London](http://www.imperial.ac.uk/computing/).

 **The full report of the project can be found [here](XX)**

-## Folder Structures

-`/analysis`

-- All quick analysis/initial experiments are done, and this directory is sparated from our project codebase.

-`/download`

-- downloaded data only (No augumented/manipulated data).

-`/features`

-- features fed to classifier.

-`/logs`

-- Keep all the loggings in here (logging is what you see on your command line when you are executing the program/training the model)

-- We might not do this, but we will experiment

-`/src`

-- All the working files

 ## Installation & Dependencies